dustylikedat/bilingual_book_maker/README.md

 ## Notes

-1. here is a limit.
-If you want to speed up the process, consider paying for the service or use multiple OpenAI tokens
+1. Here is a limit.
+If you want to speed up the process, consider paying for the service or use multiple OpenAI tokens.
-2. PR welcome
+2. PR welcome.
 3. The DeepL model will be updated later.